ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 Archipelago needs to know which worlds it's working with, and what those worlds' rules are, before it can start shuffling items around.
 Once the players have decided which games they want to play, they need to spend some time creating config files for their own games.
-Then, once they have those config files, __one person__ collects all of them in a .zip file and plugs that into a generator (either on the website or their own computer).
+Then, once they have those config files, __one person__ collects all of them and plugs them into a generator (either on the website or their own computer).

 The generator figures out how many items there are and shuffles them between all of the worlds.
 It spits out a new .zip file that contains everything Archipelago needs to work (where each item is, and any patch file or Minecraft server that